ansible/ansible-builder/docs/index.rst

 Introduction to Ansible Builder
 *******************************

 With ``ansible-builder`` you can configure and build portable, consistent, customized Ansible `control nodes`_ that are packaged as containers by Podman or Docker.
-These containers are known as execution environments.
-You can use execution environments on AWX or Ansible Controller, for local playbook development and testing, in your CI pipeline, and anywhere else you run automation.
-You can design and distribute specialized execution environments for your playbooks, choosing the versions of Python and ansible-core you want, and installing only the Python packages, system packages, and Ansible collections you need for each playbook.
+These containers are known as Execution Environments.
+You can use Execution Environments on AWX or Ansible Controller, for local playbook development and testing, in your CI pipeline, and anywhere else you run automation.
+You can design and distribute specialized Execution Environments for your playbooks, choosing the versions of Python and ansible-core you want, and installing only the Python packages, system packages, and Ansible collections you need for each playbook.

 .. contents::
    :local: